How to address someone in Korean

 4. Very polite version

 If you call your boss by his or her name with 씨, you will be in big trouble!
-Then, how can we call people who are older than you or who have a higher social status like bosses, teachers, or parents?
+Then, how can we call people who are older than you or who have a higher social status, like bosses, teachers, or parents?

 To call someone politely, you must use their titles, not their names.
 It's very important!
-Usually, those titles have the word "님 [nim]" at the end. 님 is a politer version of 씨.
+Usually, those titles have the word "님 [nim]" at the end. 님 is a polite version of 씨.
 Here are some examples.

 teacher | |